-The average TiDG concentrations for MCU-19-2-3-4, MCU-19-83-84-85, MCU-19-208-209-210, and MCU-19-138-139-140 are shown in Figure 4.
-As can be seen in Figure 4, the TiDG concentration has increased since January 2019.
-The addition of TiDG to the solvent in early March 2019 raised the concentration to 1140 mg/L (March SHT sample).
-Although the March sample was obtained after trimming and mixing, the TiDG level in the March samples was still much lower than that observed after previous trims (such as Nov.
-2016 and Dec 2017 in Figure 4).
-Considering the January sample (1080 mg/L TiDG) and the February sample (914 mg/L TiDG), the upward trend has previously been observed before (for example from September to November 2016 in Figure 4).
-Based on the March SHT sample, the Suppressor concentration (1.14 \pm 0.11E3 mg/L) is above its minimum recommended operating concentration (479 mg/L for caustic washed TiDG: See the communication that set the minimum level in Appendix B).
-The TOA concentration appears to have remained steady and it was at 132 ± 21 mg/L. Since May 2016, the TOA level range can be estimated by 196 ± 32 mg/L. Since MCU no longer adds TOA, a drop in TOA concentration is expected with time.
-However, a detectable and steady TOA concentration level persists with time, perhaps due to a slower than expected degradation rate, a slower transfer rate to the aqueous streams during operation, or a bias resulting from the degradation of TiDG into primary amines, which have previously been identified as degradation products of the Suppressor when heated (3 °C, 25 °C and 36 °C).8 The primary amine degradation products would likely have a similar pKa to the TOA (tertiary amine) making the equivalent points coincide, and therefore difficult to distinguish.
+The TiDG concentrations for MCU-19-557-558-559, MCU-19-560-561-562, and MCU-19-566-567-568 are shown in Figure 3-4.
+As can be seen in Figure 3-4, the TiDG concentration has remained steady (around 800 g/mL) since June 2019.
+Considering the July, August, and September samples, the steady trend has previously been observed before (for example from February to August 2017).
+The steady TiDG concentration is expected given that MCU did not process liquid waste during this time.
+Based on the September SHT sample, the Suppressor (TiDG) concentration $(8.00 \pm 0.8E2 \text{ mg/L})$ is above its minimum recommended operating concentration (479 mg/L for caustic washed TiDG: See the communication that set the minimum level in Appendix B).
+The TOA concentration appears to remain steady at 208 ± 33 mg/L but is consistent with previous measurements.
+Since May 2016, the TOA level range can be estimated by 195 ± 36 mg/L. Since MCU no longer adds TOA, a drop in TOA concentration is expected with time.
+However, a detectable and steady TOA concentration persists with time, perhaps due to a slower than expected degradation rate, a slower transfer rate to the aqueous streams during operation, or a bias from the degradation of TiDG into primary amines, which have previously been identified as degradation products of the Suppressor when heated (3 °C, 25 °C and 36 °C).
+12 The primary amine degradation products would likely have a similar pKa to the TOA (tertiary amine) making the equivalent points coincide, and therefore difficult to distinguish.13

-Figure 4.
+Figure 3-4.
 Suppressor concentration as measured by titration in the SHT samples since NGS implementation.
-The minimum recommended concentration is 479 mg/L for TiDG.
+The minimum recommended concentration is 479 mg/L for TiDG